d1b1/jasmine-jscoverage/README.md

 This repo contains a working Jasmine + JSCoverage example.
 It will run as is without any problems.
+This code contains the jasmine UI as well to provide better visiblity into the spec(s) provided.
+To view the UI, see the section on UI.
+The pattern used in the src.js file and in the spec files allows the same code to run in both the browser and in node.
+This provides two ways to use any given spec; first for visual testing and spec development, second in CI process to collection overall code testing stats.

 ## Installation